 CONTRACTOR:

 ADDRESS:

-Provide full Project scope as described in Attachm ent A.
+Provide full Project scope as described in Attachm nent A.

 TOTAL COST TO COMPLETE (A) =

-No conditional or qualified Bids will be accepted
+No conditional or qualified Bids will be accepted d , nor Bids with reservations, assumptions, o

-that are premised upon changes to the terms of the december of ne Contract, and all such Bids will be rejected
+that are premised upon changes to the terms of the control of the he Contract, and all such Bids will be rejected

+deemed non-responsive .

 Signature Date

 Printed Name